tarantool/doc/doc/how-to/getting_started_tcm.rst

         :align: center
         :alt: Cluster configuration in TCM

-To check the cluster state, go to **Stateboard**.
-When the cluster configuration is
-    saved, you can see the cluster topology on this page:
+When the cluster configuration is saved, you can see the cluster topology on the **Stateboard** page:

 .. image:: images/tcm_start_stateboard_offline.png
     :width: 700